 The NWS surface observation program involves more than 1,200 people and annually consumes over 300 staff years.
-Automating the observation procedure as much as possible offers a greater opportunity to use personnel more efficiently while taking advantage of recent advances in technology.
-This is rather critical since more observational data will be required in upcoming years, especially in remote or hard-to-staff areas, as the NWS seeks to focus on subsynoptic scale weather systems which often may not be adequately detected by the current observational network.
+Automating the observation procedure as much as possible offers a greater opportunity to use personnel more efficiently while taking advantage of advances in technology.
+This is critical since NWS will require more observational data in coming years as it seeks to focus on subsynoptic scale weather systems, which often may not be adequately detected by current observational networks.